Part 0

 Completion means the next worker can start from the same assumptions.

-Comparison points: - The bad example manages only the surface appearance of the output. - The good example fixes issue scope, artifacts, and a completion condition before implementation starts. - The good example assumes future verification and handoff instead of treating the current answer as the endpoint.
+Comparison points: - The bad example manages only the surface appearance of the output. - The good example fixes issue scope, artifacts, and a completion boundary before implementation starts. - The good example assumes future verification and handoff instead of treating the current answer as the endpoint.

 Exercises

-2. Read this request: “We want support-hub to be easier to use.
+sample-repo/docs/seed-issues.md.
+For each one, identify the main failure class it is best suited to teach and write one line of reasoning. - Read this request: “We want support-hub to be easier to use.
 Update code or docs if needed.”
-Pick two likely failure modes and name two artifacts you would add first to move the work closer to completion.
+Pick two likely failure classes and name two artifacts you would add first to move the work closer to completion.

 Referenced Artifacts